Pathways Internship Al Larvick Conservation Fund

-The mission of the Al Larvick Conservation Fund is to preserve historical and cultural heritage through conservation, education and the public accessibility of American analog home movie, amateur cinema, and community recording collections.
+The mission of the Al Larvick Conservation Fund is to preserve historical and cultural heritage through conservation, education and the public accessibility of American analog home movies, amateur cinema, and community recording collections.

 The Fund distributes small access grants to individuals and organizations and works with grant recipients to share and document personal and regional histories through their film and videotape collections.

-Working remotely, the Pathways intern will work directly with the organization’s founder, Kirsten Larvick and Directors of the Board including Brian Belak and Dwight Swanson to contribute to the following projects in order of priority:
+Working remotely, the Pathways intern will have opportunities to contribute to the following projects in order of priority:

-• Assist in the creation of a database to catalog past and future funded home movie and amateur film projects.
-The intern will assist with standardizing this database, including developing controlled vocabularies, defining content standards and naming conventions for data entry, and creating a cataloging policy manual for future application.
-The intern will also catalog individual digitized items using these standards, which may include discussion with past grantees to determine personalized and accurate description.
+• Advance the development and standardization of a database to catalog past and future funded home movie and amateur film projects, building on the work of the previous AMIA Pathways fellows.
+The intern will also catalog individual digitized items and collections, which may include discussion with past grantees to determine personalized and accurate description.
 Once cataloging is complete, the intern will use the information to upload access copies to the Internet Archive to maximize discoverability.

 The intern will have the opportunity to join at least one board meeting and speak individually with board members about the Al Larvick Conservation Fund’s work, as well as their own professions.